-{\textbf{Reward.}} Considering that the topological relationship in graph datasets is generally provided, we utilize the topological relationship of graph to define the reward for the generalization of our method.
-Motivated by the previous work \cite{goyal2018dyngem} has proved that the stability of node embedding is important for dynamic graphs and defined the stability by directly measuring the embedding difference between adjacent snapshots, we think a high similarity between node embeddings can indicate the historical topological information can be better retained, and thus define the stability of the local structure by requiring the embeddings of the center node and its neighbor nodes to be similar as much as possible.
+{\textbf{Reward.}} Given that graph datasets typically include topological relationships, we leverage the inherent structure of the graph to define rewards for the generalization of our method.
+Motivated by the previous work \cite{goyal2018dyngem} that has proven the importance of the stability of node embeddings for dynamic graphs and defined the stability by directly measuring the embedding difference between adjacent snapshots, we believe that a high similarity between node embeddings can indicate better retention of historical topological information.
+Thus, we define the stability of the local structure by requiring the embeddings of the center node and its neighbor nodes to be as similar as possible.
 Meanwhile, we regard the stability of the local structure as our reward, defined as:

-where $\mathbf{\mathcal{N}}^*_s(t)$ and $\mathbf{\mathcal{N}}^*_d(t)$ represent the neighbor set of node $s$ and node $t$ at timestamp $t$, respectively. $|\mathbf{\mathcal{N}}^*_{s}(t)|$ and $| \mathbf{\mathcal{N}}^*_{d}(t)|$ represent the size of $\mathbf{\mathcal{N}}^*_{s}(t)$ and $\mathbf{\mathcal{N}}^*_{d}(t)$, respectively. $cos(\cdot)$ is the cosine similarity function.
-The first part of the reward measures the similarity between the embeddings of source node $s$ and its temporal neighbor nodes at timestamp $t$, while the second part measures the similarity between the embeddings of destination node $d$ and its temporal neighbor nodes at timestamp $t$.
+where $\mathbf{\mathcal{N}}^*_s(t)$ and $\mathbf{\mathcal{N}}^*_d(t)$ represent the neighbor set of node $v_s$ and node $v_t$ at timestamp $t$, respectively. $|\mathbf{\mathcal{N}}^*_{s}(t)|$ and $| \mathbf{\mathcal{N}}^*_{d}(t)|$ represent the size of $\mathbf{\mathcal{N}}^*_{s}(t)$ and $\mathbf{\mathcal{N}}^*_{d}(t)$, respectively. $cos(\cdot)$ is the cosine similarity function.
+The first part of the reward measures the similarity between the embeddings of source node $v_s$ and its temporal neighbor nodes at timestamp $t$, while the second part measures the similarity between the embeddings of destination node $v_d$ and its temporal neighbor nodes at timestamp $t$.
 By maximizing the reward $r$, we can preserve the historical topological information and maintain the stability of local structures, so as to achieve robust knowledge adaptation in dynamic graphs.